Author: Herbert Carr

 What happens if you touch mothballs?

-Do mothballs repel rodents and pests?
+Do mothballs or ammonia repel birds?

 What happens if a squirrel eats a mothball?